makerdao/community/governance/polls/Vault Compensation Reference Price Date - May 11, 2020.md

 [An initial poll on whether to compensate vault holders passed.](https://vote.makerdao.com/polling-proposal/qmwfvvguaf8rz8xwgv2cqnzzt9t5h6epzh17qmk2ue99y4)

 [The purpose of this poll is to decide which date to use for ETH and BAT prices in calculation of vault compensation.](https://forum.makerdao.com/t/fund-gitcoin-grant-to-build-vault-compensation-smart-contract/2273)

+Abbreviations:
+- M13 refers to March 13.
+- Cur refers to the day before the compensation contract is created.
+- Mean(M13, Cur) refers to the average of price on March 13 and the day before the compensation contract is created.

 Arguments for March 13:
 - Maker is only responsible for auction failures, not for DAI/ETH and DAI/BAT volatility.